davidclough/node/_documents/javascript-guide/javascript-guide.md

       }
     };

 Another way to create an object is by calling a `constructor function`.
-Unlike normal functions, Constructor functions generally have a name beginning with a capital letter.
-This is done by convention rather than as an absolute requirement.
-The convention exists for a reason that the `new` keyword _must_ precede a call to a constructor function for the desired effects to be guaranteed.
-An example of calling a constructor function will be shown further down, when the creation of constructor functions is explained, as most of the built-in JavaScript objects tend to have their own specific syntax for their creation.
+The `new` keyword _must_ precede a call to a constructor function for the desired effects to be guaranteed.
+Unlike normal functions, constructor functions generally have a name beginning with a capital letter purely as a visual indication of how they should be called.

-Here are some examples of object specifiers that are specific to certain types:
+    var myPerson = new Person("John", "Smith");

+Most of the built-in JavaScript objects tend to have their own specific syntax for object creation and you do not need to call a constructor function.
+For example:

     var myRegex = /\d{3}/g;
     var myArray = [1, 2, 3];